 First, ‘newspapers’ in 1789 were not a distribution vehicle for the then-not-invented concept of 20th century journalism.
-Second, Jefferson wrote a litany of letters sharply critical of the press, mostly from his later and post Presidency years.
+Second, Jefferson wrote a litany of letters sharply critical of the Press, mostly from his later and post Presidency years.

 Reporting as we think of it now was still far away.
-If those early newspapers did contain what we think of as modern news, it was almost always either reports from Europe that were sometimes months old or local news of a town’s doings.
+If those early newspapers did contain what we think of as contemporary news, it was almost always either reports from Europe that were sometimes months old or local news of a town’s doings.

 With newfound access to the debates of Parliament, the act of reporting blossomed in late 18th century London.
-But, according to Mitchell Stephens’ History of News, it was not until the 1820s until it came to America.
+But, according to Mitchell Stephens’ History of News, it was not until the 1820s that it came to America.
 1822 was the first year a reporter from outside Washington took up covering DC.
 And it wasn’t until almost 20 years later with the advent of the telegraph that, as Neil Postman puts it, ‘we had decontextualized news of the day’.

 Impartiality, in the same flavor we’ve come to expect from our outlets, was alive in the early years of the Republic.
 There were high minded Federalist newspapers that sought impartiality, but they were not primarily gathering news, and quickly became the exception.

-Deliberately, the Continental Congress and Original Colonies were not shy about the role they saw for the press in a new Union of States.
+The Continental Congress and Original Colonies were not shy about the role they saw for the press in a new Union of States.
 In a 1774 address the Congress stated the freedom of the press promotes “truth, science, morality….[and] whereby oppressive officers are shamed or intimidated into more honourable and just modes of conducting affairs.”